This New Obsession is Guaranteed to Get Your Skincare Regimen LIT

 Can CBD get you high?

 Unlike THC, CBD does not cause a high because CBD acts on different receptors in your brain and body.
-And if you’re curious, yes, it is true that our bodies have similar compounds, called endogenous cannabinoids.
+And if you’re curious, yes, our bodies indeed have similar compounds, called endogenous cannabinoids.

 Use of CBD as treatment

-CBD has been examined and used as treatment for a number of issues, like anxiety or depression, chronic pain, and inflammation.
+CBD has been examined and used as treatment for several issues, like anxiety or depression, chronic pain, and inflammation.
 There is a growing number of beauty products that are capitalizing on the anti-inflammatory properties of CBD.

 Is CBD safe?
 Mayo Clinic has addressed some concerns over the growing use of CBD.